yewin-mm/spring-boot-jpa-docker-compose/README.md

   * Here, you can see Container Id, Image name, etc.

 * If your application is not running well when application started up, you can check logs by removing `-d` to appear log in CMD or Terminal like below. <br>
- run without detached mode `docker run -p 8080:8080 spring-boot-jpa-docker` <br>
+ run without detached mode `docker run --net=mysql -p 8080:8080 spring-boot-jpa-docker` <br>
  you can stop (terminate) application by pressing Ctrl+C when you run application without detached mode. <br>
 * For more error debugging, logging and other docker commands, you can find in below,
 * [Dockerized Application Sample Commands, error debugging and watch logging](https://github.com/yewin-mm/spring-boot-docker-sample/blob/master/README.md#instruction)